-Stacey earned her RYT-200 from Asheville Yoga Center in July of 2019.
+Stacey earned her RYT-200 from Asheville Yoga Center in July of 2019 and her 300 hour Yoga Teacher Training with Sonda Yoga in 2023.
 Her favorite style of yoga is a powerful vinyasa flow, but she has come to appreciate Restorative Yoga, Yin, and meditation.

-Stacey gives gratitude to her mentor and friend, Jamie Forbes, and her husband Alex, who has helped her along this path and encouraged her to chase her dreams.
-She is very excited to begin this new adventure as a yoga teacher and studio owner.
+Stacey gives gratitude to her Yoga teachers Jamie Forbes and Lois Cromwell, and her husband Alex, who have helped her along this path and encouraged her to chase her dreams.

 Stacey’s Yoga Philosophy